9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

       Use -v to see a list of the files searched for.
 ```

-Since we can\'t easily predict which combinations will cause this
+Since we can't easily predict which combinations will cause this
 problem, we must resort to eliminating sizes and false positive rates
 before they bite us.